-The S-CSCF shall determine the type of authentication based on the rules in Annex P. If the IMS registration request is related to SIP Digest, then the procedures below apply.
+The S-CSCF shall determine the type of authentication based on the rules in Annex P. If SM3 does not contain an IMPI the S-CSCF shall derive the IMPI from the IMPU in the REGISTER request as described in 3GPP TS 24.229 [8].
+If the IMS registration request is related to SIP Digest, then the procedures below apply.